WenzyWong/wenzywong.github.io/_posts/2025-07-11-the-density-of-learning.md

 After booking the IELTS exam for late September, I started preparing for tests again—something I hadn't done in years.
 I restructured my schedule, waking up between 6 and 7 a.m. and leaving the lab two hours before bedtime to carve out time for English practice.
 My first reaction was exhaustion and a sense of lost youth.

 The last time I prepared for IELTS was about six years ago.
 I can still recall the rhythm of dormitory-classroom-library and the satisfaction of constantly absorbing new knowledge.
 Despite that semester's heavy course load, I never felt rushed.
-My GPA wasn't particularly high compared to later semesters, yet I was most satisfied with my learning state then.
+Both my IELTS score and GPA wasn't particularly high compared to later semesters, yet I was most satisfied with my learning state then.
 I've often looked back on those months of dedicated immersion, wondering if I could ever recapture that feeling.

 Something familiar has returned these past few days.
 No matter how exhausted I feel before starting IELTS practice, I gradually settle back into that comfortable flow during listening, reading, or writing.
 Every minute brings either a test of existing knowledge or contact with new expressions, and my attention flows seamlessly between them.